mathias-brandewinder/mathias-brandewinder.github.io/_posts/2007-11-02-An-introduction-to-Test-Driven-Development.md

 rebuild - success!
 We can now go to NUnit, and select "Reload project".
 Under the node "TestsCity", we have now one new item, "TestSetAndGetCityCoordinates", which is the test we just wrote.
-Run the test: all nodes show up red, and on the right a message says
+Run the test: all nodes show up red, and on the right a message says `"IntroToTDD.ShippingSystem.TestsCity.TestSetAndGetCityCoordinates : Expected: 3.0d, But was: 0.0d"`.

-"IntroToTDD.ShippingSystem.TestsCity.TestSetAndGetCityCoordinates
+The red signals that the test fails
-: Expected: 3.0d, But was: 0.0d".
-The red signals that the test fails (no surprise), and the reason is that while the XCoordinate of San Francisco was expected to be 3.0, it was actually 0.0.
+(no surprise), and the reason is that while the XCoordinate of San Francisco was expected to be 3.0, it was actually 0.0.
 Given that XCoordinate returns 0.0 no matter what, this does not come as a surprise; we know what we need to do